 - an explorer's kit, an Herbalism Kit

-Beginning at 1st level, while you are wearing no armor, and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Constitution modiifier.
+Beginning at 1st level, while you are wearing no armor, and not wielding a shield, your AC equals 13 + your Constitution modifier.

 You may not be skilled with traditional weapons, but few can guard from your fists.
-At 1st level, you are proficient with unarmed stikes, which deal 1d6 + your Strength modifier + half your proficiency bonus bludgeoning damage.
+At 1st level, you are proficient with unarmed stikes, which deal damage equal to the Boxie Die column on the Boxer table.
 In addition, once you take the Attack action with a weapon you are proficient with or an unarmed strike, as long as you have a free hand, you can make an unarmed strike with proficiency as a bonus action.

 After countless ring fights you have learned to size up a humanoid's dangerous nature and intent.
 At 1st level, as a bonus action you can make a Wisdom (Insight) opposed by the humanoid's Charisma (Deception) check to discover if they are hostile toward you and if it's CR is higher, lower, or equal to your character level.

 At 2nd level, you take a style of fighting with your fists honed through years of practice.
 Choose one of the following options:

 After taking the Attack action with an unarmed strike or a weapon you are proficient with, you can take a bonus action to raise your guard adding a +2 to your AC on the next melee or ranged weapon attack until the start of your next turn.

 When you have a creature in a Grapple, you can make unarmed strikes to them with advantage.